 Cirrhosis of the liver is a serious medical condition and is the result of advanced liver disease.
 As the liver gets damaged by disease or alcohol abuse, scars form within the liver.
 The cirrhosis scarring blocks the flow of blood within the liver which interferes with the liver’s normal function.
-Cirrhosis of the liver is irreversible and eventually enough scarring accumulates that a liver transplant is the only treatment option.
+Cirrhosis from alcohol damages the liver to such an irreversible extent that eventually enough scarring accumulates that a liver transplant is the only treatment option.

 Symptoms of Cirrhosis can vary wildly, with sometimes no symptoms being present at all.
 Early symptoms can include a loss of energy, weight loss, nausea, stomach pain, or the appearance of small red blood vessels on the skin.
 As the disease worsens, the symptoms also worsen.
 Skin and eyes can become yellowed as the liver isn’t able to filter blood fast enough.
 Fluid can build up within the legs and abdomen, known as edema.
 Palms can turn red, and skin can get bruised more easily.
 If enough symptoms are present, a doctor may decide to do a biopsy which can confirm the presence of cirrhosis.

 Cirrhosis of the liver has many potential causes; however, there are two causes that make up the majority of cases.
 The viruses hepatitis B and C together are attributable to over 55% of cases, and alcohol consumption is the cause to another 20% of cases.
 There are many other causes such as primary sclerosing cholangitis, hereditary hemochromatosis, Wilson’s disease and galactosemia, which can be combined with a hepatitis B or C infection, or alcohol abuse.